 Competitive or professional bodybuilding has started around the 19th century.
 Before the 1970s, it was typically focused on a defined muscle appearance.
-However the rise of anabolic steroids in the seventies saw a dynamic shift that led to what we now see as the typical bodybuilder—Arnold Schwarzenegger being the most famous example.
+However, the rise of anabolic steroids in the seventies saw a dynamic shift that led to what we now see as the typical bodybuilder—Arnold Schwarzenegger is the most famous example.

 General muscle building is what people would normally hope to achieve from exercise that includes resistance training.
 Generally considered to be one of the overall goals of a fitness regime, it revolves around building muscle through resistance and anaerobic exercises while maintaining a healthy diet that promotes muscle growth.
 With exercise, the general consensus is to work the muscle harder to achieve muscle growth.

-For general muscle building eatings fats is essential.
-While bodybuilders try to limit their fat intake, general health and fitness requires the right kind of dietary fats.
+For general muscle building, eating fats is essential.
+While bodybuilders try to limit their fat intake, general health and fitness require the right kind of dietary fats.
 Eating a block of cheese isn’t going to help as these contain saturated fats.
-Fats that are found in fish, nuts and seeds are called either mono or poly-unsaturated fats and these help to deliver essential vitamins around the body, including to muscles to help ensure muscle growth.
+Fats that are found in fish, nuts, and seeds are called either mono or poly-unsaturated fats, and this helps to deliver essential vitamins around the body, including to muscles to help ensure muscle growth.